 Sankofa is an invitation to understand race as a critical component of our Christian discipleship.
 It is an interactive, spiritual formation, pilgrimage that equips Christians to pursue racial righteousness inside and outside the church.
 This relational journey traces the history of race in the U.S., and tangibly equips believers to begin living into the church’s mission to be ambassadors of reconciliation.

-For those who have already registered and have not completed their payment ($200 deposit was due June 1st), Click here to pay online or mail a check to:
+Click here to pay online or mail a check to:

 The Evangelical Covenant Church